Who else is not-so-patiently waiting for Bridgerton season 3? *Raises hands*

-Netflix confirmed the third season—and a fourth!—back in April 2021 and that's given us plenty of time to gossip à la Lady Whistledown about what we might be seeing in the third edition of TV's hottest Regency drama.
+Netflix confirmed the third season—and fourth!—of the hit period piece back in April 2021, which has given us plenty of time to gab and gossip over what we might be seeing in the show's third edition.
 After all, there are eight Bridgerton siblings, all of whom have their own dedicated book to explore their quests for love.

 A photo posted by on